Skip to content

 Reading CI-safe deploy logs

-For the current catarchy2 dev setup, these log lines are expected informational skips, not deployment problems:
+In Docker-based deploys, these log lines are expected informational skips, not deployment problems:

 • Bun not installed on host, skipping API generation check